 The Mythical Bastard Reader God

 While it’s well known that studios, production companies, and industry members employ the services of readers to filter through submissions, there is a lot of demonisation or reverence as to their profile.
 There are just as many bad readers out there as there are writers.
 I know of highly opinionated readers who judge a script by the cover page, freak out over formatting, and love dishing out tough love (i.e are sociopathic slush trolls in love with their own opinion) and I know of some incredible readers who are genuinely giving every script the benefit of the doubt and looking for the potential even the original writer may fail to see.
-They are humans, more often than not ex-writers.
+They are humans and, more often than, not ex-writers.
 Some are complete arseholes, some are saints, most fall somewhere in the middle.
-Just keep in mind that a professionally employed reader will be expected to read submitted scripts from beginning to end.
-Stop listening to people who say scripts get thrown in the trash the second the reader spots a spelling mistake or isn’t kept as continually excited as a dog watching their owner put their walking shoes on.
+Just keep in mind that a professionally employed reader will be expected to read submitted scripts from beginning to end so stop listening to people who say scripts get thrown in the trash the second the reader spots a spelling mistake or isn’t kept as continually excited as a dog watching their owner put their walking shoes on.